r-hub/blog/content/post/2020-04-29-maintenance/index.md

 ## Conclusion

-In this blog post we went over tooling making your package maintainer life easier: tools that are useful locally, and tools that help you run those tools regularly without too much effort.
+In this blog post we went over tooling making your package maintainer life easier: `R CMD check`, `lintr`, `goodpractice`, `covr`, `spelling`, `styler`, `roxygen2`, `usethis`, `pkgdown`... and ways to integrate them into your workflow without having to remembering about them: continuous integration services, pre-commit hooks, using a checklist before a release.
+Tools for improving your R package will often be quite specific to R, whereas tools for integrating them into your practice are more general: continuous integration services are used for all sorts of software projects, pre-commit is initially a Python project.
+Therefore, there will be tons of resources about that out there, some of them under the umbrella of [DevOps](https://en.wikipedia.org/wiki/DevOps).

-While introducing some of these into your workflow might save you time and energy, there is some balance to be found in order not to spend to much time on ["meta work"](https://youtu.be/dIjKJjzRX_E?t=633). :clock:
+While introducing some automagic into your workflow might save you time and energy, there is some balance to be found in order not to spend to much time on ["meta work"](https://youtu.be/dIjKJjzRX_E?t=633). :clock:

-Furthermore, we've mentioned many things belonging to a package developer workflow.
-There are other aspects we have not mentioned and for which there might be interesting apps and similar: e.g. how do you follow your own bug tracker?
-How do you subscribe to the changelog of your upstream dependencies?
+Furthermore, there are other aspects of package development we have not mentioned for which there might be interesting technical hacks: e.g. how do you follow the bug tracker of your package?
+How do you subscribe to the changelog of its upstream dependencies?

 Do _you_ have any special trick?
 Please share in the comments below!